AirPR/omniture_ruby_client/README.md

                             # Omniture's servers to see if a report is done processing (BEWARE OF TOKENS!)
       )

-## usage
+## Usage
-There are only two core methods for the client which doesn't try to "over architect a spaghetti API":
+There are three methods:

 * `get_report` - used to...while get reports and
 * `request` - more generic used to make any kind of request

-For reference, I'd recommend keeping [Omniture's Developer Portal](http://developer.omniture.com) open as you code .
-It's not the easiest to navigate but most of what you need is there.
+* `get_dw_result` - downloads the file URL returned by the Data Warehouse request

+Refer to [Omniture's Developer Portal](http://developer.omniture.com) when writing API calls.

 The response returned by either of these requests Ruby (parsed JSON).

-## examples
+## Examples
     # Find all the company report suites
     client.request('Company.GetReportSuites')